MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <p align="center">
   <img src="./image/test1.png" width="900" height="420", scale= 0.5, alt="猫图片">
 </p>
+To visualize the distribution of data in 3D space and compare the changes before and after using the ARIF framework, we can design an image.
+This image will include two 3D scatterplots: one displaying the data distribution without using the ARIF framework and the other showing the data distribution after using the ARIF framework.
+These 3D scatterplots will illustrate the positions of data points in space, highlighting how the common semantic space of data is effectively reduced after using the ARIF framework.
+This visualization demonstrates that the ARIF framework, by optimizing the spatial distribution of data, helps improve the predictive performance of the network in downstream tasks.
+Through direct comparison, the optimization effect of the ARIF framework can be clearly observed.

 ##   Comparison of ARAF with other  Method  in different Task